For more than a century, Domaine Jasmin has been a touchstone for those who prize Côte Rôtie of finesse.

 Prior to that, the fruit was always given a lengthy whole-cluster fermentation with the submerged cap held in place by planks.
 Aging was mostly in neutral pièce and demi-muid.
 The percentage of Viognier in the blend was a relatively high 5-6%, contributing to its penetrating perfume and delicacy.

 Little has changed since then.
 Patrick continues to make his Côte Rôtie much as his father did.
-In other words, there is still a submerged cap, and the percentage of new barrels is relatively low, but today the crop is 100% destemmed.
+In other words, there is still a submerged cap, and the percentage of new barrels is relatively low.
+The only major difference is that today the crop is 100% destemmed.

-And the Jasmin wines continue to be counted among the handful of wines that most faithfully capture Côte Rôtie’s unique character as, in Rhône guru John Livingstone-Learmonth’s words, “the bridge between Burgundy and the Rhône.”
+The Jasmin wines also continue to be counted among the handful of wines that most faithfully capture Côte Rôtie’s unique character.
+They are, in John Livingstone-Learmonth’s words, “the bridge between Burgundy and the Rhône.”

 Adding to Cart.